The Beginning of the Nike Blazer

 Based on price:

-- $100-$150 – Commonly, the Nike Blazer sneakers that carry a price tag that belongs in this price range are those of premium variations.
+$100-$150 – Commonly, the Nike Blazer shoes that carry a price tag that belongs in this price range are those of premium variations.
 Some Special Editions also usually belong in this category.

 Being one of Nike’s classic silhouettes, the Nike Blazer has proven its timeless design and appeal.
 It has become one of the brand’s iconic silhouettes.
 Since its inception and building up a name for itself, the Nike Blazer also has grown one of the favorite picks for a collaboration.
 Below are a few of the favorite Nike Blazer sneakers’ collaborative releases: